ember-learn/ember-blog/content/announcing-official-typescript-types-public-preview.md

 ##### `.reopenClass()`

 As with `.reopen()`, the use of `.reopenClass()` is an antipattern you should move away from over time, preferring to use regular functions in module scope or normal static methods on native classes.
-In the meantime, you can use *namespace merging* to get the types to work
+In the meantime, you can use *namespace merging* to represent how it works:

 ```ts
 import EmberObject from '@ember/object';